mksarge/react-static-template/README.md

 This project is inspired by [React Static Boilerplate][rsb].
 The Webpack and Node.js configuration, as well as the markdown loader, is borrowed and adapted from React Static Boilerplate.

-React Static Template is a boilerplate for React apps with a simple one-page layout (no routing) and markdown compatibility.
-The code for the Webpack and Node.js configuration, as well as the markdown loader, are borrowed and adapted from [React Static Boilerplate][rsb].

 Demo: https://mksarge.github.io/react-static-template/

 ### Instructions